lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :name: portal_tut04_step03d
     :alt: `i_Herr` and `i_G12err` versus the total number of observations and the perihelion distance.

-In left panels, it is clear that the phase curve fit uncertainties decrease with number of observations of each source.
+**Step 3.6.** In left panels, it is clear that the phase curve fit uncertainties decrease with number of observations of each source.
 So as LSST accumulates data over time, precision in the phase curve modeling will improve.
 The right panels show that uncertainties in the phase curve parameters modestly increase for objects with larger perihelion distances.